jfparmentier/horizontalTrackSimulation/README.md

 The active language applies to:

 - the mode-selection screen;
-- command labels, tooltips, and accessible names;
+- interaction labels, tooltips, and accessible names;
 - result readouts;
 - the measurement table;
 - CSV headers and filenames;